-FG has set up a communication channel for the public via two email accounts (info@fraportgreece.com & environmental@fraport-greece.com) where complaints (e.g. for noise) or even proposals for improvement are received.
-After a complaint is received, related to environmental noise, the Environmental Management Section undertakes the actions to verify the source of the problem and implement all necessary corrective actions.
+FG has set up a communication channel for the public via two email accounts (info@fraport-greece.com) where complaints (e.g. for noise) or even proposals for improvement can be submitted After a complaint is received, related to environmental noise, the Environmental Management Section undertakes the actions to verify the source of the problem and implement all necessary corrective actions if necessary.